 Dear Summit Free Public Library patrons and community members,

-Don’t fall into one of these categories?
-Don’t worry.
-This list is not all-inclusive.
-Just know that no matter your style, we have what you need to sit back and relax all summer long.
-If there is anything that the Summit Free Public Library can do to better meet your needs, please feel free to contact me at firstname.lastname@example.org or (908) 277-9455.
+As always, if there is anything that we at the Library can do to better meet your needs, please feel free to contact me at firstname.lastname@example.org or (908) 277-9455.